Karlobyo/composer_electronifire/README.md

 Clone the repository and install the requirements listed in the requirements.txt file.
 From your terminal go to the 'webinterace' folder containing the 'app_local.py' file and then run 'streamlit run app_local.py'

 Tadaaa, that's it!
-You can click on a composer (only Chopin available at the moment), generate new piano music and even listen to an electronifired demo sample
+You can click on a composer (only Chopin available at the moment), generate new piano music and even listen to an electronifired demo sample.

 Public version:

 https://karlobyo-composer-electronifire-webinterfaceapp-cloud-4l4hu6.streamlit.app/

+***

+Technical specifications:

+The app is based on a deep-learning recurrent neural network fed with midi datasets.
+The model is trained on the midi files from the specific composer and then generates new midi files trying to resemble the characteristics (pitch, duration, velocity (intensity)) of the ones on which it was trained on.

+While the 'Composer' sample displayed on the app was directly generated with this model, the 'Electronifired' sample was generated and applied manually.
+In the future we would like to implement also this step in an automated fashion.

 ***